tljk/splitview/README.md

-# A tampermonkey script to create a split view, built for surface duo
+# A tampermonkey script to create a split view, built for foldable devices

-It allows you to view a page on the right side while keeping the source on the left.
+It will split a tab into two sub pages.
+The newly visited link will open on the right side, keeping the left as its source.

-It breaks the original behavior of links to make it possible to navigate.
+It breaks the original behavior of links to make it possible to navigate, which may cause the page to behave abnormally.
-It also uses sandbox to counteract anti-attack behavior of some websites.
+It uses sandbox to counteract anti-attack behavior of some websites, which may also cause anomalies.
 In all, it is a primitive and rough way that may have many unknown problems.